 As for the pasta, I’d originally planned to show you how to make hand-pulled Uyghur style noodles, but it’s a technique I’ve yet to master, so until I have the technique down, I’d suggest using some other kind of pasta (fusilli or udon would work well).
 Make sure you cook them al dente as they will absorb more liquid when you toss them with the sauce.

-2 Tbs kosher salt (use half if using regular salt)
+- 2 tablespoons kosher salt (use half if using regular salt)

-28 oz can whole tomatoes (preferably from San Marzano)
+- 28 ounces tomatoes whole (preferably from San Marzano) cans